 JOHN: Oh, great.

-JOE: Which has a lot to say about the very question that lady was talking about.
+AUDIENCE: Which has a lot to say about the very question that lady was talking about.

-JOE: I didn’t...I didn’t want to assume there.
-Or is the percentage high enough that, while someone working on the movie set might not always know the nature of the movie he was producing or helping produce, by virtue of the fact that they knew the percentage was high of bad movies, then that would dictate his involvement in it.
-Or is it wrong for someone such as a sign painter, a set builder, a vehicle driver, a camera operator, etc., to do their job on the movie that they know will...that they, for sure know will show fornication, drunkenness, homosexuality, etc., in a positive light even though their actual job, in and of itself is not immoral?
+AUDIENCE: I didn’t - I didn’t want to assume there.
+Or is the percentage high enough, that while someone working on the movie set might not always know the nature of the movie he was producing or helping produce, by virtue of the fact that they knew the percentage was high of bad movies, then that would dictate his involvement in it?
+Or is it wrong for someone, such as a sign painter, a set builder, a vehicle driver, a camera operator, et cetera, to do their job on the movie that they know will - that they, for sure, know will show fornication, drunkenness, homosexuality, et cetera, in a positive light, even though their actual job, in and of itself, is not immoral?

 JOHN: I can answer the last question.
 You know what’d happen?
-They’d dump them all and get some other people to do what they do and they’d keep doing the same thing they’re doing.
+They’d dump them all, and get some other people to do what they do, and they’d keep doing the same thing they’re doing.
 I don’t think it’d have any effect at all.
-We’ve had people in our church who were very capable actors who moved into Hollywood and as soon as they started saying, “I won’t do this,” “I won’t do that,” “I won’t do this,” “I won’t do that,” they were out that fast.
-And I think of one young man who was being paid thousands of dollars every week just to be on the, you know, on the list.
-He didn’t even have to be in the movie.
+We’ve had people in our church who were very capable actors who moved into Hollywood, and as soon as they started saying, “I won’t do this,” “I won’t do that,” “I won’t do this,” “I won’t do that,” they were out, that fast.
+And I think of one young man who was being paid thousands of dollars every week just to be on the, you know, on the list; he didn’t even have to be in the movie.

-And if you...if you just expose yourself to that stuff just for a social evening, I don’t think it has redeeming value.
-I think it puts the wrong kind of things...what it does basically, you may not go out and do the things that are there, but what it’ll do is it’ll weaken your conscience against those things.
+And if you - if you just expose yourself to that stuff just for a social evening, I don’t think it has redeeming value.
+I think it puts the wrong kind of things - what it does basically, you may not go out and do the things that are there, but what it’ll do is it’ll weaken your conscience against those things.
 You’ll become more and more tolerant, less and less firm and rigid in a Biblical standard of morality.
-And so, bringing it down, Joe, to a practical thing, I can only speak for myself.
-I...my conscience would never permit me to work in that industry.
+And so bringing it down, Joe, to a practical thing, I can only speak for myself.
+I - my conscience would never permit me to work in that industry.

 That’s just where I’m at.
 I couldn’t do it.
 I’m too much of a purist.
-I just...I mean, I don’t...I won’t even go speak somewhere where I think there might be somebody there in the program whose life isn’t right if I know about that because I just, you know, that’s just a strong perspective.
-I mean, I know there’s some Christians who drive a beer truck and, you know, and stuff.
-Well, I can’t...that’s just very difficult for me.
-I’d like to see, and I’ll be very blunt, I’d like to see all the Christians just pull out of that whole deal, mess, and I have enough faith to believe God’ll put you somewhere better.
+I just, I mean, I don’t - I won’t even go speak somewhere where I think there might be somebody there, in the program, whose life isn’t right, if I know about that, because I just - you know, that’s just a strong perspective.
+I mean, I know there’s some Christians who drive a beer truck, and, you know, and stuff.
+Well, I can’t - that’s just very difficult for me.
+I’d like to see - and I’ll be very blunt - I’d like to see all the Christians just pull out of that whole deal, mess; and I have enough faith to believe God’ll put you somewhere better.